Intertribal Gathering 2025

 Registration Process:

 Once you have registered so, return to this web page to pay your registration fee (if applicable).
-Then, click the hotel link above to book your hotel, and book your own flight.
+Then, click the hotel link below to book your hotel, and book your own flight.

 Accommodation: